Porsche 911 (992): Performance

 SC = With Sport Chrono Package (included as standard with manual transmission).

 Marketing

-Porsche Design sold 911 Speaker inspired by the vehicle.
-The series also includes 911 Soundbar with Black Editiion - Limited Edition variant, where the Limited Edition was inspired by 911 GT3 and made in 911 units.
+Porsche Design sold a 911 Speaker inspired by the vehicle.
+The series also includes a 911 Soundbar with Black Edition - Limited Edition variant, where the Limited Edition was inspired by 911 GT3 and made in 911 units.
 A 911 Soundbar Special Edition version was sold via Porsche Smart Mobility Canada Ltd. with limit of 500 units.